revel/revel/manual/interceptors.md

 layout: manual
 ---

-An "interceptor" is a function that is invoked by the framework at a designated time an action invocation.
+An "interceptor" is a function that is invoked by the framework before or after an action invocation.
 It allows a form of [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming), which is useful for some common concerns:
 * Request logging
-* Beginning and committing transactions (or rolling back in the case of an exception)
 * Error handling
 * Stats keeping